astronomer/astro-docs/enterprise/v0.16/09_resources/01_release-notes.md

 - BugFix: CLI Install command should point to BASEDOMAIN (not `install.astronomer.io`) for Enterprise users
 - BugFix: SysAdmin can't revoke SysAdmin permissions from another user

-### v0.16.1

-Release Date: July 9, 2020

-- BugFix: 'Metrics' Tab in the Astro UI unresponsive with large task payload
-- BugFix: Error when deleting a 'Pending' Workspace invite in Astro UI
-- BugFix: "Deployment Status" bubble in the Astro UI persistently blue/pulsating
-- BugFix: Issue with Extra Capacity resetting every time you change an Env Var

-### v0.16.3

-Release Date: July 17, 2020

-- Improvement: Allow SysAdmins to Access Workspaces in the Astro UI
-- Improvement: Create new critical severity alerts for platform system components
-- BugFix: Emails caps-sensitive in error for ADFS
-- BugFix: Mismatched rendering when switching between Deployments in the Astro UI

-### v0.16.4

-Release Date: July 23, 2020

-- Improvement: Default to eventual consistency in Airflow chart version
-- BugFix: Link to Workspace broken in 'SysAdmin' > 'Users' View
-- BugFix: Prevent ability to create Service Account with the same name in Astro UI and CLI
-- BugFix: Error on `$ astro dev init` and `$ astro version` if not authenticated to Astronomer
-- BugFix: Update intermediate cert on the astronomer.io wildcard to resolve `(60) SSL certificate problem: certificate has expired` in Astro CLI
-- BugFix: Restore ability to dynamically pull namespace with `namespace=default` in [KubernetesPodOperator](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/kubepodoperator/) and KubernetesExecutor Config
 ## Astronomer v0.15 Release Notes

 Release Date: June 8, 2020